Romans-Sleepwalking/Shelder-v.1/README.md

-SHELDER
+### SHELDER
-version 1.0
+#### version 1.0
-@ Romāns Dec 2020
+#### @ Romāns Dec 2020
+---

-Shelder is a pet speed-dating application
-The app finds homes for abandoned darlings using a modern "dating app" design
+Shelder is a pet speed-dating application.
+The app finds homes for abandoned darlings using a modern "dating app" design.

 This app use:
-    Beautiful Soup library to web scrape data from the "Lābas Mājas" shelter located at Riga, Latvia wxPython as a GUI framework
+ - Beautiful Soup library to web scrape data from the "Lābas Mājas" shelter located at Riga, Latvia
+ - wxPython as a GUI framework

 Note:
-    wxPython is an awful decision: not only because of the fact that the idea and format requires a web-app, it's an old and badly documented Python framework
+- wxPython is an awful decision: not only because of the fact that the idea and format requires a web-app, it's an old and badly documented Python framework

 Maybe a second app version is coming soon.